stanman71/Python_Projects/vLab/README.md

 #### Create template VMs

-- The template VMs are created by using the Juniper ova-files (https://support.juniper.net/support/downloads/?p=vmxeval#sw)
+- the template VMs are created by using the Juniper ova-files (https://support.juniper.net/support/downloads/?p=vmxeval#sw)

-- VM-Names >>> controlPlane: "TEMPLATE_vCP_" + Version /// forwardingPlane: "TEMPLATE_vFPC_" + Version
+- VM names >>> controlPlane: "TEMPLATE_vCP_" + Version /// forwardingPlane: "TEMPLATE_vFPC_" + Version

-- Delete all network connections on both machines
+- delete all network connections on both machines

-- Set on the forwardingPlane the CPU-cores to 3 and the RAM to 3 GB
+- set on the forwardingPlane the CPU-cores to 3 and the RAM to 3 GB

-- The template controlPlane needs a default configuration (temporary management IP: 172.18.10.85/24)
+- the template controlPlane needs a default configuration (temporary management IP: 172.18.10.85/24)

 ###### Template Config File: template.conf
 ###### (folder: CONFIG)